-- 3.42 Tunbridge Wells borough is served by an extensive network of bus services, operated by 12 bus companies, although Arriva Southern Counties operates the majority of the high frequency services.
-The best served corridor is the A26 between Tonbridge and Tunbridge Wells town centre. - 3.43 Arriva has recently opened a new state of the art bus depot at North Farm in Tunbridge Wells, with sufficient capacity to support additional services.
-This depot is working well for Arriva staff and services across West Kent. - In the urban areas of Royal Tunbridge Wells there are limited opportunities for bus lanes, which could provide more consistent/faster journey times for bus services.
-This is a particular issue on the A26 (which has a discontinuous bus lane) and the A264 Pembury Road. - There is currently no bus station in the borough and there are inadequate lay over facilities in Royal Tunbridge Wells town centre, which causes problems for some of the bus operators that are providing important school services. - 3.46 Many of the bus operators are now introducing smart ticketing.
-Arriva and Brighton & Hove recently introduced contactless payment on their services in Tunbridge Wells.
-The implementation of this system has been smooth and benefits staff and passengers and allows better planning of future services through data capture. - In 2008, a Quality Bus Partnership (QBP) was established between Arriva Southern Counties, Tunbridge Wells Borough Council and Kent County Council.
+- 3.45 Tunbridge Wells borough is served by an extensive network of bus services, operated by 12 bus companies, although Arriva Southern Counties operates the majority of the high frequency services.
+The best served corridor is the A26 between Tonbridge and Tunbridge Wells town centre. - 3.46 In 2018 Arriva opened a new bus depot at North Farm in Tunbridge Wells, with sufficient capacity to support additional services.
+This depot has been working well for Arriva staff and services across West Kent. - 3.47 In the urban areas of Royal Tunbridge Wells there are limited opportunities for bus lanes, which could provide more consistent/faster journey times for bus services.
+This is a particular issue on the A26 (which has a discontinuous bus lane) and the A264 Pembury Road. - 3.48 There is currently no bus station in the borough and there are inadequate lay over facilities in Royal Tunbridge Wells town centre, which causes problems for some of the bus operators that are providing important school services. - 3.49 Many of the bus operators have introduced smart ticketing.
+For example, Arriva and Brighton & Hove have introduced contactless payment on their services in Tunbridge Wells.
+The implementation of this has brought benefits to both staff and passengers and allows better planning of future services through data capture. - 3.50 In 2008, a Quality Bus Partnership (QBP) was established between Arriva Southern Counties, Tunbridge Wells Borough Council and Kent County Council.
 The aim of the QBP is to create a local bus network that is attractive to residents, visitors, and businesses, as an alternative to the private car.
-The partnership has achieved many positive outcomes, including: a rolling programme of bus modernisation, new bus shelters etc. It is now intended to integrate Tonbridge & Malling Borough Council within the QBP.
-Tunbridge Wells Borough Council also now facilitates a quarterly meeting with all the bus operators in the borough to discuss any issues and also new projects (e.g. Public Realm Phase 2). - 3.48 Some of the bus services in rural areas are subsidised by KCC.
+The partnership has achieved many positive outcomes, including: a rolling programme of bus modernisation, new bus shelters etc. Conversations have started to discuss setting up a West Kent Bus Forum with Tonbridge & Malling and Sevenoaks Councils.
+Tunbridge Wells Borough Council also now facilitates a quarterly meeting with all the bus operators in the borough to discuss any issues and relevant developments/projects. - 3.51 Some of the bus services in rural areas are subsidised by KCC.
 In 2018, KCC undertook a wide ranging consultation termed 'the Big Conversation', which has considered alternative ways to provide bus services to rural areas of the county.

 The options included: taxi-buses, feeder buses, and demand responsive services.
 Pilots are currently running in a number of locations in the county from which lessons will then be learned.